Essencesei/Reflection-Sphere/README.md

 # ReflectionSphere

 ReflectionSphere is a user-centric blogging platform designed for introspective expression and collaborative sharing.
-This project, built using Next.js, Prisma, and MongoDb, enables users to post captivating images accompanied by descriptive narratives.
-Integrated with Google authentication, users have full control over their contributions, allowing seamless editing and deletion of their posts.
+This project, built using Next.js, Prisma, and MongoDb, enables users to post captivating images and videos accompanied by descriptive narratives.
+Integrated with Google authentication, users have full control over their contributions, allowing seamless editing, deletion, and liking of their posts.
 Join our community-driven platform and engage in a space where diverse thoughts converge, fostering an exchange of unique perspectives and reflections.

 ## Features

-- **Upload Image and Description:** Users can upload images accompanied by descriptive narratives, creating captivating blog posts.
+- **Upload Images and Videos with Description:** Users can upload images and videos accompanied by descriptive narratives, creating captivating blog posts.
-- **Edit and Delete Posts:** Integrated functionality allowing users to modify or remove their own posts for complete control over their contributions.
+- **Edit, Delete, and Like Posts:** Integrated functionality allowing users to modify, remove, and like posts for complete control over their contributions.
 - **Google Authentication:** Seamlessly authenticates users via Google accounts, ensuring security and ease of access.

 ### Technologies Used